kggs2005/cs33repo/README.md

-# CS 33 Algorithm Repository
+# CS 33 Data Structures and Algorithms Repository

 ## This repository is a work in progress.